taimoor736/loopback-auditz/README.md

 ```

 ### createdAt
-This allows you to define an alternative name for the createdAt field
+This allows you to define an alternative name for the createdAt field.
+When set to `false`, this property will not be defined nor used.

 ### updatedAt
-This allows you to define an alternative name for the updatedAt field
+This allows you to define an alternative name for the updatedAt field.
+When set to `false`, this property will not be defined nor used.

 ### deletedAt
-This allows you to define an alternative name for the deletedAt field
+This allows you to define an alternative name for the deletedAt field.
+If you don't want the soft delete functionality, specify `'softDelete': false` in the options.

 ### createdBy
-This allows you to define an alternative name for the createdBy field
+This allows you to define an alternative name for the createdBy field.
+When set to `false`, this property will not be defined nor used.

 ### updatedBy
-This allows you to define an alternative name for the updatedBy field
+This allows you to define an alternative name for the updatedBy field.
+When set to `false`, this property will not be defined nor used.

 ### deletedBy
-This allows you to define an alternative name for the deletedBy field
+This allows you to define an alternative name for the deletedBy field.If you don't want the soft delete functionality, specify `'softDelete': false` in the options.

+### softDelete
+By default, soft delete functionality is turned on and uses the deletedAt and deletedBy configuration options.
+If you set softDelete to false, it completely ignores
+deletedAt, deletedBy and scrub, and all deletes will become hard deletes.

 ### unknownUser
 This allows you to define which userId should be filled out when no current user can be determined